imlastrebor/upseller-analytics/README.md

 Both endpoints return the raw Voiceflow response alongside metadata about the run.

 ## Scheduling
-`vercel.json` schedules `/api/cron/vf-usage` daily at 03:00 (respecting the configured `TZ`).
-Adjust the cron expression if you need a different cadence.
+`vercel.json` schedules `/api/cron/vf-usage` daily at 03:00 UTC.
+If you need a different cadence for your local timezone, adjust the cron expression accordingly and optionally set `VF_TIMEZONE` for clarity in responses/logging.

 ## Next Steps
 - Add persistence (e.g., Supabase) and call it from the cron handler.